-Find more fun and simple Weather Experiments for Kids here!
+Find more fun and simple Science Experiments For Kids here!

 The kids will have so much fun making this snow, and the best part is that you don’t have to go to all the work and hassle of bundling them up to go outside in the cold!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 3 Easy Ways How to Make Snow With Baking Soda

 1st Method: How to Make Snow With Baking Soda and Water

 - Put your box of baking soda in the freezer for a couple of hours, or the night before if you want it to feel cold like real snow.

 - Pour 3 or 4 cups of baking soda into a mixing bowl depending on how much you want to play with.